 These Pilot Frixion Fineliners, on the other hand, fall into the dislike category.
 They do this weird disappearing thing on glossy paper.
 They don’t completely disappear, but they don’t look like they’re staying, either.
 They work well on Bible paper, so I’ve been taking them to church on Sunday to take sermon notes in my She Reads Truth Bible, but that seems to be their only use.
 The “eraser” part is also really large and clunky to work with.

 On to the two makeup products I very much dislike.
 This Becca Hydramist powder is the worst powder I have ever used.
-I usually love Becca products, so I was so confused to find I hated this one.
+I usually love Becca products, so I was so confused to find that I hated this one.
 I was trying to upgrade my Coty Airspun powder.
 (Turns out, Coty Airspun is just the best loose powder, even though it is super cheap.)
 This powder feels wet when you put it on.
 It also doesn’t dry smoothly on my skin.
 It bunches up and has patchy spots.
 It is so weird.
 It is cooling, but it looks awful.
 I tried to bake the under eyes with it, which was a nightmare.
-I tried just using it as a finshing powder, but that turned out horrible, as well.
+I tried just using it as a finshing powder, but that worked out horribly, as well.
 It is just not a good formula at all.

 For The Children’s Sake is another book I’ve been planning to read for a long time and just got around to.
-We have been moving toward a Charlotte Mason approach from the Well Trained Mind classical approach for the last few years, but this year we made the leap into a fully Charlotte Mason curriculum.
+We have been moving toward a Charlotte Mason approach from The Well-Trained Mind classical approach for the last few years, but this year we made the leap into a fully-Charlotte Mason curriculum.
 I felt like I needed more of an understanding of the methods as I began that endeavor.
 I’ve listened to podcasts and taken some online classes, but this book is just so much more.
 It feels a little dated, but there are some really great things all homeschool parents need to hear in this book.
 I’m really glad I read it.
-This is one I would say is a must read for homeschool moms.
+This is one I would say is a must-read for homeschool moms.

-That is all my favorites and not favorites for right now.
+These are all my favorites and not favorites for right now.